warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 	</form>
 	```

 	The ```ngModel``` directives establish two-way data binding between the UI and the model on the component instance.
 Each directive is surrounded by square brackets and parentheses.
-Square brackets indicates an input binding, which passes data from the model to the directive or component.
+Square brackets denote an input binding, which passes data from the model to the directive or component.
 Parentheses indicate an output binding, which passes data back to the model.
-The use of both indicates that this is two-way data binding.
-For the button's click event, parentheses are used without square brackets since there is no input, just output when the button is clicked.
+The use of both declares a two-way data binding.
+For the button's click event, parentheses are used without square brackets since there is no input, just output, when the button is clicked.

 1. Now update the component class to make information about new widgets available.
 To do the update, add the following property to the ```AppComponent``` class in **app.component.ts**: